-- Businesses must guard against discriminatory appointments. - Promote equal opportunities and fair treatment - Reasonable accommodation of people from designated group.
+- Businesses must guard against discriminatory appointments. - Promote equal opportunities and fair treatment - Implement an employment equity plan.

-- Ensure that there is equal representation of all racial groups in every level of employment. - Submit the employment equity plan to the Department of Labour - Retain designated groups, including skills development of such groups. - Assess the racial composition of all employees, including senior management. - Clearly define the appointment process, so that all parties are well informed. - Use certified psychometric tests to assess applicants/employees to ensure that suitable candidates are appointed. - Ensure that diversity/inclusivity in the workplace is achieved. - Implement affirmative action measures to redress disadvantages experienced by designated groups. - Prepare an employment equity plan in consultation with employees. - Implement an employment equity plan. - Assign one or more senior managers to ensure implementation and monitoring of the employment equity plan. - Eliminate barriers that have an adverse impact on designated groups. - Retain/Develop/Train designated groups, including skills development. - Regularly report to the Department of Labour on progress in implementing the plan.
+- Implement affirmative action measures to redress disadvantages experienced by designated groups. - Reasonable accommodation of people from designated groups - Ensure that there is equal representation of all racial groups in every level of employment. - Compile employment equity plans that indicate how they will implement affirmative action. - Ensure that affirmative action measures promote diversity in the workplace. - Prepare an employment equity plan in consultation with employees. - Ensure that diversity/inclusivity in the workplace is achieved. - Submit the employment equity plan to the Department of Labour - Retain designated groups, including skills development of such groups. - Assess the racial composition of all employees, including senior management. - Clearly define the appointment process, so that all parties are well informed. - Assign one or more senior managers to ensure implementation and monitoring of the employment equity plan. - Eliminate barriers that have an adverse impact on designated groups. - Retain/Develop/Train designated groups, including skills development. - Regularly report to the Department of Labour on progress in implementing the plan. - Display a summary of the Act where employees can clearly see/have access to the document. - Restructure/Analyse current employment policies/practices/procedures to accommodate designated groups. - Employees must be paid equal for work of equal value. - Conduct medical/psychological tests fairly to employees/when deemed necessary/ Use certified psychometric tests to assess applicants/employees to ensure that suitable candidates are appointed